Creating value and driving sustainable efficiency

 Partnering with GW Pharmaceuticals, British Sugar's horticultural business is now growing a key ingredient for the pharmaceutical sector.

 This ingredient will be used in a new prescription medicine being developed to treat rare but serious forms of epilepsy in children.
-The medicine, known as Epidiolex, has recently completed trials at Great Ormond Street Hospital for Children in London, as well as other hospitals in the UK, Europe and the US.
+The medicine is cannabidiol oral solution (CBD) - known as Epidiolex in the US - and has recently completed trials at Great Ormond Street Hospital for Children in London, as well as other hospitals in the UK, Europe and the US.
 This contract with GW Pharmaceuticals is a further step in making this medicine more widely available.

 The active ingredient.
 Cannabidiol (CBD), is sourced from a non-psychoactive variety of the cannabis plant family, specifically bred for medical purposes.
 We started growing these plants in January 2017.